 Day 1 - Sulgrave Manor is a compact manor house and a tour here is not a demanding marathon down endless corridors but a gentle stroll through three centuries of English history in the company of a friendly and informative guide.
 The wonderful Tudor to Georgian furniture and artefacts are displayed in their natural settings and it is also home to the largest UK collection of George Washington memorabilia.

-Day 2 - Today we visit South Yorkshire, cradle of the steel industry.
+Day 2 - South Yorkshire, the cradle of the steel industry.
 Magna is set within a colossal former steelworks, and echoes with the rich industrial heritage of the UK steelmaking industry.
 The steelworks produced 18 million tonnes of steel a year and employed 10,000 people in its heyday.
 The steelworks closed in 1993 but the original building has been largely preserved as a monument to its industrial heritage.
 Guided tours telling the human story of the steel industry are led by former steel workers and enthusiasts at regular intervals most days.
 Don’t miss the 'Big Melt' and its awesome re-creation of the steel-making process.
-Lunch is at leisure in the heart of Sheffield, and there will be time perhaps to visit the awe-inspiring Winter Garden (the largest urban glasshouse in Europe), or the Millennium Galleries which showcase Sheffield’s contribution to craft and design, particularly in metalwork.
-This afternoon we take a walk around the Sheffield Botanical Garden.
+Other attractions include, the awe-inspiring Winter Garden (the largest urban glasshouse in Europe) including the Millennium Galleries showcase Sheffield’s contribution to craft and design, particularly in metalwork.
+Walk around the Sheffield Botanical Garden.
 The Kew-style gardens were landscaped by Robert Marnock, a famous 19thC landscape designer.
 The Grade 11* listed Glass Pavilions, one of the earliest curvilinear (curved roof) glasshouses ever built, now contain a temperate plant collection from around the world.

 Day 3 - Chatsworth House & Gardens is one of Britain’s best loved historic houses and estates and is known for its famous works of art and the spectacular fountains in the garden.
 The home of the Duke and Duchess of Devonshire, it is set in the magnificent landscape of Derbyshire’s Peak District National Park.
 Matlock Bath became an instant tourist resort for the wealthy and influencial when warm springs, at a constant temperature of 68 degrees fahrenheit, were discovered in 1698.
 The upheavals in Europe in the later part of the 18th century onwards discouraged the wealthy from making the Grand Tour and they diverted their attention to places like the Peak District.